Moonpig/moonpig-training-code-katas/Katas/Game of Life/README.md

 ## The Task

-You should write a program that accepts an initial arbitrary grid of cells, runs a single tick on the grid, and outputs a similar grid representating the next generation.
+You should write a program that accepts an initial arbitrary grid of cells, runs a single tick on the grid, and outputs a grid representing the next generation.

 In this version of the problem: